kekuchan/swarmbject/docs/manual.md

 # Tutorial

 Note: This tutorial presents a short, but still a more complex example, to show a rough overview of a SWARMBJECT application.
 It is okay, if you don't fully grasp all the details, as the language and the API references after it will explain the building blocks.

 Lets create an application that models a situation, where a manager gives a calculating task to a scientist, and expects the result back when it is done, and instructs a marketeer to display it to us, the Boss.

-Download SWARMBJECT.html, SWARMBJECT.js and std.saf from the
+Download SWARMBJECT.html, SWARMBJECT.js and std.saf
+from the releases to a folder on your device, and open the html.
+To access the menu, tap or click the top colored header bar, then with "Browse" choose a file system type like "idb://" (permanent storage in the browser, unless it gets cleared so be sure to make backups as detailed below).
+From now on, this tutorial will shorthand "idb://" as a leading
+"/" for simplicity purposes (though in the application it will still be written out fully).
-releases to a folder on your device, and open the html.
+Create a folder for the tutorial with
-To access the menu, tap or click the top colored header bar.
-Create a folder for the tutorial with "Browse", "/", "New folder", name it "tut", and choose "Create".
+"New folder", name it "tut", and choose "Create".

 In the same way create a folder named "src" ("/tut/", "New folder", Name: "src", "Create").
 Upload the downloaded "std.saf" file to it ("/tut/src/",